-S. 907 (Specter)

-Flat Tax Act of 2003.
-Imposes a 20% flat rate consumption tax (modified VAT) as a replacement of the individual income tax, the corporate income tax, and the estate and gift taxes.
-Introduced April 11, 2003; referred to the Committee on Finance.
+S. 812 (Specter).
+Flat Tax Act of 2005.
+Imposes a 20% flat rate consumption tax (modified VAT) as a replacement of the individual income tax, the corporate income tax, and the estate and gift tax.
+This flat tax would consist of two components: a wage tax and a cashflow tax on businesses.
+Introduced April 15, 2005; referred to the Senate Finance Committee.

-S. 1040 (Shelby)

-The Tax Simplification Act of 2003.
+- S. 1099 (Shelby).
+The Tax Simplification Act of 2005.
 Repeals the corporate income tax, the individual income tax, and the estate and gift tax, and replaces these taxes with a flat rate consumption tax of 19% for the first two years (declining to 17% in the third year).
-Introduced May 12, 2003; referred to the Senate Committee on Finance.
-This is a companion bill to H.R.
-3060.
+Introduced May 23, 2005; referred to the Committee on Finance. - S. 1921 (DeMint).
+The Savings for Working Families Act of 2005.
+Replaces the current individual income tax, the corporate income tax, and the estate and gift taxes with an 8.4% national retail sales tax and an 8.4% subtraction-method value-added tax (referred to as a business tax).
+Introduced October 26, 2005; referred to the Committee on Finance. - S. 1927 (Wyden).
+Fair Flat Tax Act of 2005.
+Proposes to make the federal income tax system simpler, fairer, and more fiscally responsible.
+Introduced October 27, 2005; referred to the Committee on Finance.